ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/1.3-analysis/README.md

 ![Automation approach workflow diagram with analysis step highlighted](images/conversion-workflow-hl-analysis.svg)

-The first step in converting our three tier app hosts will be executing the analysis playbook to generate the Convert2RHEL pre-conversion analysis report for each host.
+The first step in converting our three tier app hosts will be executing the analysis workflow to generate the Convert2RHEL pre-conversion analysis report for each host.
 To do this, we will use the Ansible Automation Platform (AAP) automation controller host that has been pre-configured in your workshop lab environment.

 - Return to the AAP Web UI browser tab and navigate to Resources > Templates by clicking on "Templates" under the "Resources" group in the navigation menu: